moorepants/eme150a/content/pages/project-two.rst

 - We will be very strict with time.
 You will be cut off at 5 minutes!
 - Can use visuals: doc camera, board, projector
 - It takes more time than you expect to make it concise!
-- You grade will come from the three judges.
+- Your grade will come from the three judges.
 - The best talk, based on class vote, will get a prize!

 - https://en.wikipedia.org/wiki/Lightning_talk